hakyimlab/archived-web-lab-notes/content/post/2022-08-28-ukbrest-sqlite-setup/index.md

 tags: []
 ---

+This post explains 1) how to query UKBREST and 2) how to create an sqlite database from the postgres database.

 The version of ukbREST that runs on SQLite is kept [HERE](https://github.com/sabrina-mi/ukbrest).
 If you come across an existing ukbrest repo in CRI, it might be the original version.

 # Querying ukbREST